-Although Bahrain entered into a free trade agreement with the USA in 2006, the previously-imposed Israeli products boycott remains in place pursuant to Law No. 5 of 1963, Organising Israel Boycott Office in Bahrain and Dependencies (the “Boycott Law”).
+Although Bahrain entered into a free trade agreement with the USA in 2006, the previously-imposed Israeli products boycott remains in place via Law No. 5 of 1963, Organising Israel Boycott Office in Bahrain and Dependencies (the “Boycott Law”).

 In practice, the Customs Department in Bahrain exercises an “unofficial” enforcement of the boycott if it becomes aware of any Israeli-manufactured items imported into Bahrain (as evidenced by a certificate of origin submitted to the Customs Directorate for the purpose of clearing and payment of customs duty).

 The CBB penalises any licensees which breach the AML Decree.